berkeleymt/berkeley.mt/content/news/2024-09-11_bmt-2024-registration-opens-soon.md

 BMT 2024 Event Page
 {% end %}

-Due to room constraints, we will limit the number of registrations.
+Due to room constraints, there is a limited number of seats available for this event.
 The exact limit is yet to be finalized, but it will be greater than 750 students.
 While we don't expect to reach this limit in Phase 1, we encourage coaches to register as soon as possible to guarantee space.

 | Dates         | Registration Period | Price Per Student | Additional Notes                                                                       |
 | ------------- | ------------------- | ----------------- | -------------------------------------------------------------------------------------- |